josemiserra/navigation_drlnd/Report.md

 Here is the algorithm in a nutshell, as explained in the methods of (1):
 ```
-initialize replay memory D
+initialize replay memory
-initialize C to when update networks
+initialize C = 4, or positive integer to indicate when update networks
 initialize action-value functions Q_target and Q_local with random weights
 for episode in num_episodes
-    for time_step t=1 until T
+    for time_step t=1 until T (end of episode)
         select an action a
             with probability ε select a random action
             otherwise select a = argmax_a’ Q(s,a’)
-        execute action a
+        execute action a in environment
         observe reward r and new state s’
-        store experience (s, a, r, s’) in replay memory D
+        store experience (s, a, r, s’) in replay memory

-        sample random transitions (sn, an, rn, sn’) from replay memory D
+        sample random transitions (sn, an, rn, sn’) from replay memory
         calculate target for each minibatch transition
         if sn’ is terminal state then targets = rn
-        otherwise targets = rn + γ max_a’ Q_target(sn’, an’)
+        otherwise targets = rn + γ * max_a’ Q_target(sn’, an’)
         local = Q_local(sn,an)
-        train the Q network using (targets - local)^2 as loss
+        calculate loss (targets - local)^2
+        Upgrade gradient based on loss
         s = s'
         if t%C == 0 update Q_target(weights)= Q_local(weights)
+    endfor
+endfor
 ```

 ## Variation of parameters on basis DQN

-First, we adapted the LunarLander-v2 agent and model from the  [DQN lesson at Udacity](https://youtu.be/MqTXoCxQ_eY).
-The files can be downloaded from the  [RL nanodegree repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn).
+First, we adapted the LunarLander-v2 agent and model from the  [DQN lesson at Udacity](https://youtu.be/MqTXoCxQ_eY).The files can be downloaded from the  [RL nanodegree repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn).

 The adaptation requires simply to change the OpenAI Gym environment by the Unity ML environment and adapt some of the parameters.
 The goal now is to achieve a value more than 13 as an average of the last 100 episodes, in less than 1800 episodes.